CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

 1. Click **OK**

-1. In the Azure portal, navigate back to the **Network Watcher - Connection troubleshoot** blade.
+1. In the Azure portal, navigate back to the **Network Watcher** select **Connection troubleshoot** under Network diagnostic tools blade.

 1. On the **Network Watcher - Connection troubleshoot** blade, initiate a check with the following settings (leave others with their default values):